tumraja/monarchs-console-app/README.md

 The King C# Console App
 -----------------------

-A simple c# console app, calls restAPI endpoint to get collection of king and display statics
+A simple c# console app, calls restAPI endpoint to get collection of kings and display statics

 ----------------------
 Run the app